Restrainite/restrainite.github.io/features.md

 - `Deny Touching By Slot Tags`: **[+ string]** When enabled, prevents interacting with any items with tags in this list.
   - See the [How to use By Slot Tags restrictions](usage.html#how-to-use-by-slot-tags-restrictions) section.
   - _PreventPhysicalTouch_ and _PreventLaserTouch_ take precedence over these options.
-- `Prevent Non Dash Userspace Interaction`: Prevents interacting with anything in userspace besides the dashboard (facet anchors, userspace inspectors, etc.).
+- `Prevent Non Dash Userspace Interaction`: Prevents interacting with anything in userspace besides the dashboard and notice popups.
+(Facet anchors, userspace inspectors, etc. can no longer be interacted with.)
 - `Maximum Laser Distance`: **[+ float]** When enabled, the laser distance is limited by a value set in a `DynamicValueVariable<float>` with the same name.
 The value has a minimum of 0.0 and is the distance in global space.

 ## Respawning and changing worlds